 - Try and keep the main text of the press release to one page of text.
 Don’t use any non-standard capitalizations such as ALL CAPS or anything that cannot be copy and pasted into a story.
-(Every journalist will do this…that’s why no marketing, or flowery language…that won’t make it in.)
+(Almost every journalist will do this…that’s why no marketing, or flowery language…that won’t make it in.)

 - Note: quotes should be useful to the storyline and provide real information, such as proof points or facts that support why your company is important.
 Avoid hyperbole.
 Do not say “This company is a game-changer.”
 Say “This company has figured out how to do x and y well, that’s why we think it could be a game changer.”

 - You should have a quote from the co-founder/CEO.
 This should be from a single person.
 If there are multiple founders or no clear CEO, pick a person for a quote.
 It’s perfectly fine to have quotes from multiple people.

 - Also use quotes from investors and business angels.
 (Ask them to provide a quote or make a suggestion that fits your story.)

 - Investor Boilerplate